avdgaag/mutil/README.md

 This is still very much a work in progress.
 Here's whats on my
 todo-list:

-* Create a test suite
+* Add tests for plugins
+* Extract all prototype methods (classes, events) currently in core into plugins
+* Remove potential memory leakage by moving selector engine into own function, rather than inner function in constructor.
 * Add some more useful plugins
-* simplify and shorten the code
+* simplify and shorten the code a bit

 Here's what I don't want to:

 * AJAX
 * Advanced selectors
-* Complete DOM traversal
+* Complete DOM traversal and manipulation

 When you're in need of that stuff, you're probably better off using prototype or jQuery or some other major framework.